mir-am/LightTwinSVM/README.md

 - **Fast optimization algorithm:** The clipDCD algorithm was improved and is implemented in C++ for solving optimization problems of TwinSVM.
 - **Linear**, **RBF** kernel and Rectangular are supported.
 - Binary and **Multi-class classification** (One-vs-All & One-vs-One) are supported.
-- The OVO estimator is **Scikit-learn compatible**.
-Hence Sklearn's methods such as GridSearchCV and cross_val_score can be used.
+- The OVO estimator is **compatible with scikit-learn** tools such as GridSearchCV, cross_val_score, etc.
 - The classifier can be evaluated using either **K-fold cross-validation** or **Training/Test** split.
 - It supports **grid search** over C and gamma parameters.
 - **CSV** and **LIBSVM** data files are supported.